 The reactor was working at half capacity during the day to cater to those demands, until finally they authorised its shut down, very late in the night.

 Supposedly, to make that test the reactor would have to stabilise initially at 700 megawatts thermal MWt (that’s the measure of the heat released in a thermal plant).

-Once stable in that measurement, the reactor would be shut off, the test would be made, the results would be noted, and in theory that’d be that.
+Once stable in that number, the reactor would be shut off, the test would be made, the results would be noted, and in theory, that’d be that.

 They say there were many communication mistakes, a change of shift, and they just didn’t coordinate.

-They say those scheduled to make the test in the first place went home, and the people coming to replace them in the new shift had to make that test without being fully aware of the situation, among other thing.
+They say those scheduled to make the test in the first place went home, and the people coming to replace them in the new shift had to make that test without being fully briefed and aware of the situation, among other things.
 Can’t know for a fact though.